-- The Sensing Function selection is based on NEF's local configuration or NRF query.
+- The Sensing Function selection is realized by the NEF.

 - The Sensing Function registers itself to the NRF, with its NF profile.

 - Sensing Function is selected based on at least its supported sensing area.

 - Sensing Function selects one or more Sensing Entities, i.e. gNBs, based on the sensing service request.